Blog | Why a Changing Workforce Calls For a Changing Approach to Employee Insight

 What hasn’t changed (and won’t change) is the importance of their skills to business competitiveness.
 This makes engaging, retaining and getting the best from employees ever more important.
 It requires businesses to take a hard look at how they listen to their people, daring them to move away from traditional command and control methods of soliciting and acting on employee feedback.
 It means they need to go beyond basic metrics and bridge the gap between engagement and business value by focusing on productive engagement.

 Introducing the Modern Feedback Landscape

 As organizations feel the pressure to be more agile, just running an annual employee survey is unlikely to be enough.
 They need to collect feedback in different ways and frequencies or run the risk of missing out on the views of employees and giggers who aren’t around long enough to take part.
-It’s what we call the modern feedback landscape and I see it made up of six parts:
+It’s what we call the modern feedback landscape and it's made up of six parts:

 1. Annual Engagement: The traditional annual survey that delivers insight into long-term trends and benchmarks.

 2. Timely Pulses: More frequent quarterly surveys, potentially with specific groups, that give deeper insight into what’s impacting and affecting employees.

 3. Focused Pulses: Targeted surveys to understand the impact of an action, a change program or even an event such as an office move.

 4. Continuous Listening: Spots opportunities and catches issues early by giving employees the ability to share their thoughts whenever they choose.